Why Use Spanish Class Routines?

 Martes del Meme

 Martes del meme came from the push to have more social-emotional check-ins during Hybrid teaching.
 I created this Spanish class routine for SEL for early novice Spanish but could be adapted for all levels.
-If you are looking for a way to check in on your students, on any day, as well as connect to build a positive classroom community while staying in Spanish, this is the Tuesday resource is for you.
+If you are looking for a way to check in on your students, on any day, as well as connect to build a positive classroom community while staying in Spanish, this Tuesday resource is for you.

 Wednesday – Música miércoles